Public and Regulatory

 Charlotte also acts for students pursuing qualifications in the regulated sector, whether they are facing action from the external regulator, or internal disciplinary action from their course provider.

-Charlotte specialised in criminal law for the first 6 years of her practice and has since specialised in regulatory and employment law.
+Charlotte specialised in criminal law for the first 6 years of her practice and has since specialised in education, regulatory and employment law.
 She has an excellent understanding both of the regulatory/criminal law that governs regulatory proceedings, and of the persuasive advocacy required to achieve the best possible result for her clients.
 Charlotte is also able to advise clients on associated legal action, e.g. judicial review in respect of publication decisions.